 Hard West

-Release year: | 2015 |
+Release date: | 2015-11-18 |

-Genre: | Turn-based tactics |
+Genre: | Adventure |

 Developer: | CreativeForge Games |

-If you are familiar with the tabletop RPG Deadlands, Hard West is probably the closest we’ll ever get to seeing the Weird West in a video game form.
-It has magic, it has dark deals with what’s obviously devil, and they may even be a zombie gunman shambling around.
+It has magic, it has dark deals with who’s obviously the devil, and there may even be a zombie gunman shambling around.
 It’s a solid, atmospheric western game with a good supernatural bent in more than a few places.

 Key features |